blaisephilip/bedrock-bulktest/README.md

 2. Main command prompt (Markdown).
 3. Configuration file (JSON) with paths to the prompt files.

 Agent responses are recorded in the response folder in Markdown format.
+The response is also converted to PDF by the client, if the setup of working environment is complete on your workstation.